-Figure 29: Example of an existing alleyway in South Woodham Ferrers.
+Figure 30: Example of an existing alleyway in South Woodham Ferrers.
 Could the space be opened up and made more attractive to users, including new development frontages and accessible community gardens?

-Figure 30: This new development in Cambridge23 shows how alleyways can be successfully incorporated within new development, making these safe and attractive for all to use at all times of the day, encouraging people to walk and promoting active and healthy lifestyles.
+Figure 31: This new development in Cambridge25 shows how alleyways can be successfully incorporated within new development, making these safe and attractive for all to use at all times of the day, encouraging people to walk and promoting active and healthy lifestyles.
 Opportunities to retrofit existing alleyways along these lines should be explored.

 - 5.11 The Town Council is keen to encourage active travel and recognises the benefits of a well-connected network of walking routes.
 However, interventions are required to make the existing routes more conducive to use.
 These might include: - Opening up routes wherever possible, removing unnecessary walls and fencing between public spaces, creating a sense of space. - Encouraging the provision of new frontages onto the routes, either through new development or adaptation and extension of existing development over time. - Identifying potential for provision of more direct routes. - Re-using redundant or under-utilised space within and along routes for other uses, such as installation of community gardens, increasing community ownership and maintenance of space, whilst also contributing to the greening of the town. - Installation of lighting to increase the perception of safety and the use of routes. - 5.12 Where areas of new development are proposed and these are to integrate pedestrian routes, these should, as outlined above, be direct, well overlooked, landscaped and lit.
 Wherever there are stretches of footpaths without a direct frontage onto them, these stretches should be short.
+Reference should be made to the Making Places SPD and Secured by Design26 where relevant.